buildpacks/spec/buildpack.md

 A **composite buildpack** is a buildpack containing an order definition in `buildpack.toml`.
 Composite buildpacks do not contain `/bin/detect` or `/bin/build` executables.
 They MUST be [resolvable](#order-resolution) into a collection of component buildpacks.

-An **image extension** (**experimental**) is a directory containing an `extension.toml`.
+An **image extension** is a directory containing an `extension.toml`.
 Extensions generate Dockerfiles that can be used to define the runtime base image, prior to buildpack execution.
 Extensions implement the [Image Extension Interface](image-extension.md).
 Extensions are always "component": their `extension.toml` cannot contain an order definition.

 **Resolving an order** is the process by which an order (which may contain image extensions, component buildpacks, or composite buildpacks) is evaluated together with application source code to produce an optional group of image extensions and a required group of component buildpacks that can be used to build the application.
 This process is known as **detection**.
 During detection, the `/bin/detect` executable for each image extension (if present) and the `/bin/detect` executable for each component buildpack is invoked.